 This place in River North has everything you need for a good one-two-punch situation.
 Start out at Leviathan, the cocktail bar that overlooks Portsmith’s dining room, for sea monster-themed cocktails in elaborate glassware.
-Then head downstairs to Portsmith for raw and “lightly cooked” seafood dishes - including a few types of oyster preparations (raw, fried, or “fancy,” with foie gras, for example).
+Then head downstairs to Portsmith for raw and “lightly cooked” seafood dishes - including a few types of oyster preparations (raw, fried, or “fancy,” with caviar, for example).
 It’s all inside the Dana Hotel, and it’s upscale, but not a scene, making it great for avoiding the sh*tshow this neighborhood can turn into at night.

-This place is a “vintage sports bar” that brags about having “the most Instagrammed interior of 2017,” which probably gives you a good idea of the general feel.
+This place is a “vintage sports bar” that brags about having “the most Instagrammed interior of 2017” (yes, still), which probably gives you a good idea of the general feel.
 It’s designed to look like a turn-of-the-century gymnasium, and has a retro camper on the patio that functions as a bar.
 These somewhat cutesy touches aside, Park and Field happens to be an excellent spot for grabbing craft beers, eating stuff like burgers or buffalo chicken nuggets, and yes, watching sports.
 Their huge patio has a firepit that makes it comfortable well into fall, and if you want you can play bocce.

 This spot is on the border of Chicago and Evanston, and it’s a great, not-too-well-known option if you’re getting together with your friends who live up north.
 It feels a little like a dive bar, but it’s too clean to actually be a dive.
 Inside it’s dark and small, with wooden floors and walls, and reclaimed church pews for seats.
 Cocktails are straightforward, and the drink menu focuses on excellent renditions of the classics, like Old Fashioneds.
-Food-wise, you’ll find charcuterie and sandwiches, as well as a fantastic chocolate cake that’s good enough to make the drinks the afterthought.
+Food-wise, you’ll find charcuterie and sandwiches, as well as a fantastic chocolate cake that’s good enough to make the drinks an afterthought.